 In order to secure these outcomes for residents and service users, the Council needs to respond to some tough challenges.
-Through partnership working, increasing income from commercial activity and efficiency savings the Council has made significant savings over the past five years and needs to find a further £1.4m by 2024/25 in a climate of reducing funding from Central Government and rising demand for many of the Councils services.
+Through partnership working and efficiency savings the Council has made significant savings over the past five years and needs to find a further £2.6m by 2021/22 in a climate of reducing funding from Central Government and rising demand for many of the Councils services.
 This means that it is important that, whilst we focus on achieving the organisational goal and aspirations, we continue to plan services in detail on an annual basis, focusing on challenges over the coming year but also considering the medium term horizon.